Man arrested in connection to Wednesday shooting in College Station - NewsBreak

 Bryan College Station Eagle

-This week's local crime and court updates from Bryan-College Station Eagle.
-(9) updates to this series since Updated 3 hrs ago.
+Read through the obituaries published today in Bryan-College Station Eagle.
+(7) updates to this series since Updated 21 min ago.

 Bryan College Station Eagle